John Hackett (British Army officer): Second World War

 After a period of recuperation, he managed to escape with the help of the Dutch underground.
 Although he was unfit to be moved, the Germans were about to move him to a prisoner-of-war camp.
 He was taken by 'Piet van Arnhem', a resistance worker from Ede, and driven to Ede.
 Hackett had extra bloody bandages applied to heighten the severity of his injuries.
 After leaving the hospital, Arnhem told the checkpoint they were taking Hackett to hospital, and were let through despite the hospital being in the opposite direction from which they had just come.

 Hackett was hidden by a Dutch family, called de Nooij, who lived at No. 5 Torenstraat in Ede.
 The family nursed the brigadier back to health over a period of several months; he then managed to escape to the Allied lines with the help of the underground.
 He remained friends with the de Nooijs for the rest of their lives and visited immediately after they were liberated, bearing gifts.
 Hackett wrote about the experience in his book I Was A Stranger, published in 1977.
-He received his second Distinguished Service Order for his service at Arnhem.
+He received a bar to his Companion of the Distinguished Service Order insignia for his service at Arnhem.